openphacts/ops-platform-setup/data-sources/README.md

 Note: Nextprot includes ~ 185M quads in nanopublications, which are in other graphs.

-The Identifier Mapping Service has its own [linkset sources](http://data.openphacts.org/2.0/ims/linksets/) which partially overlap the above, totalling 25,087,328 Mappings.
-See http://ops2.few.vu.nl/QueryExpander/ for details.
+The Identifier Mapping Service (IMS) has its own [linkset sources](http://data.openphacts.org/2.0/ims/linksets/) which partially overlap the above, totalling 25087328 direct mappings, loaded from 13704765 triples (230 MiB .nq.gz, 2.0 GiB uncompressed).
+As the IMS also supports alternative URI bases, the total number of URIs that can be mapped are probably about 500 million.